-A favourite with visitors, the park offers a tranquil location to get away from it all.
-Head for the Broads Authority Tourist Information Centre, fittingly in an historic flint barn, where you can learn more about the unique flora and fauna of the Broads.
+A favourite with visitors, the open space of the park offers a tranquil location to get away from it all.
+Head for the Broads Authority Tourist Information Centre, fittingly in a historic flint barn, where you can learn more about the unique flora and fauna of the Broads.

 The two mile trail around Whitlingham Great Broad, the woodland trails and meadows are well worth exploring by bike or on foot, and you’ll find picnic tables where you can enjoy your well earnt packed lunch and flask of tea!

-If you prefer to be in a boat, then book a fun ride in the parks electric tour boat, the perfect chance to get in some wildlife spotting.
+If you prefer to be in a boat, then take the park’s electric boat trip, the perfect chance to get in some wildlife spotting.

 Explore North Norfolk Beaches